 As your woodworking skill increases, you might feel the need to mill your lumber.
 Not only does milling your lumber give you the precise pieces you need for your unique projects, but it’s also a money-saver.
 Essentially, milling your lumber is an investment where your returns are in the form of money saved by avoiding overpriced boards from retailers.

-One of the most crucial tools needed to produce your own boards is a jointer – a tool with an upward-facing cutterhead that flattens faces and squared edges of boards.
+One of the most crucial tools needed to produce your boards is a jointer – a tool with an upward-facing cutter head that flattens the faces and squared edges of boards.
 If you’re looking to save some on some floor space, then consider getting a benchtop jointer.

 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.

 1. Placing the benchtop jointer

 A benchtop jointer is a compact version of the regular freestanding model.
 It’s a great choice for people who don’t have the floor space to dedicate to a single tool.
 Instead, with a benchtop jointer, you can take it out of storage and place it on a surface when needed and put it away when you’re done.

 It’s a good idea to find a benchtop jointer that has some weight to it.
 Many models don’t come with screw holes that let you mount it onto a workbench, so having mass will prevent the legs from slipping from under it.
 Models with a cast iron frame are not only durable, but they usually weigh enough to not go sliding all over the place when flattening your boards.

 The proper place for a benchtop jointer would be on a level surface at a height that doesn’t require you to lean or bend over to flatten boards.
 There also needs to be several feet of clearance, both to the right and left of the machine so that you can pass your boards comfortably over the cutter head.